hetalang/heta-specifications/README.md

 ```

 ### Explanations
-Comments are denoted by double slash.
+Comments are denoted by a double slash.
 ```
 // Hello world! example
 ```

-This creates volume (compartment) with id "comp1" in nameless namespace.
+This creates the volume (compartment) with id "comp1" in the "nameless" namespace.
 ```heta
 comp1 @Compartment;
 ```